 1414 Degrees (ASX:14D) makes large scale energy storage for networks and industries.
-Its combined heat and power (CHP) solutions fill a critical gap in energy storage that batteries and other devices cannot service.
+Its combined heat and power (CHP) solutions fill a critical gap in energy storage.

 Silicon’s very high melting point, 1414° Celsius, and high energy density means it can hold much more energy than other phase change materials.
 It delivers maximum energy efficiency.

-The TESS stores energy generated from electricity or gas and supplies both heat and electricity in the proportions required by consumers.
+SiBox sotores renewable energy and supplies both heat and electricity in the proportions required by consumers.
 It is unique in its combination of low cost, flexibility of location, scalability, and sustainability.

-The energy from the latent heat is recovered as very hot air that powers a turbine to produce heat and electricity when required.
-It transforms intermittent renewable electricity by providing reliability and stability identical to that of a coal or gas fired power station.
+It transforms intermittent renewable electricity by providing reliability and stability to grids identical to that of a coal or gas fired power station.

 The result is low cost and clean storage of energy providing a stable supply of heat for consumers and electricity to the grid – a critical requirement for increasing renewable generation.

 The first TESS-IND pilot located at the R&D workshop

 How 1414 Degrees fits into energy generation and usage.

 What is 1414 Degrees?